 Supply Good Intel

 Jim Colliton and his wife live in Wakefield, Massachusetts and split 90 percent of the chores.
 But he’s also a standup comedian who can be gone for a week at a time.
 When he’s home, he does more, and when he’s gone, he’ll leave a note for his wife about what to look out for and things that she wouldn’t know about otherwise.
 It could be whether to deposit certain checks or the specific hockey pads their son needs—they have three children, 17, 15 and 12.
 She’ll do the same with him.
 With any kind of shopping, it saves time and avoids the buying-the-wrong-thing kid meltdown.
 “Everyone’s on the same page and it cuts down on frustration,” he says.

 Build in Review Time

 After you divide up the chore list, agree to revisit it in two weeks.
 You can be as considerate as possible, but you still have to see how the chores practically play out.
 A simple, “How do you think it’s going?” keeps the lines of communication open and gives each of you the freedom to say what’s not working, well before resentment has a chance to boil over, says Debra Roberts, a licensed social worker and author of The Relationship Protocol: How to Talk, Diffuse and Build Healthier Relationships.
-And as the process moves along, keep in mind how your wife best operates.
-If you can’t get to the bathtub, and, “I’m running behind, but I’m on it,” is all it takes to reassure her, then open your mouth and make the words come out.
+And as the process moves along, keep in mind how your wife operates.
+If you can’t get to the bathtub, and “I’m running behind, but I’m on it” is all it takes to reassure her, then open your mouth and make those words come out.